euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForiOS/index.md

 ## Integration
 The SDK is distributed as a Swift package.
 Add this URL as the package location in Xcode.[ https://github.com/euc-releases/iOS-WorkspaceONE-SDK](https://github.com/euc-releases/iOS-WorkspaceONE-SDK)

-Starting April 2024, version 24.04 onwards Workspace ONE SDK for iOS will NOT be distributed through the My Workspace one portal i.e. https://my.workspaceone.com/products/Workspace-ONE-SDK .
+Starting April 2024, version 24.04 onwards Workspace ONE SDK for iOS is NOT being distributed through the My Workspace one portal i.e. https://my.workspaceone.com/products/Workspace-ONE-SDK .
-It will only be distributed as a Swift package and will be available through the following URL.
+It is only distributed as a Swift package and is available through the following URL.
 [https://github.com/euc-releases/iOS-WorkspaceONE-SDK](https://github.com/euc-releases/iOS-WorkspaceONE-SDK)

 ## Downloads